 Arlington, TX 76019

 Jennifer Cowley is the first female president of The University of Texas at Arlington and the 10th overall.
 She is also a professor of public affairs and planning in the College of Architecture, Planning, and Public Affairs.

 Prior to entering academia, Cowley worked in city government in Amarillo and College Station.
 She earned a Ph.D. in urban and regional science, master’s degree in urban planning, and bachelor’s degree in political science from Texas A&M University and master’s degrees in interdisciplinary studies and public administration from UNT.
-She is a fellow of the American Institute of Certified Planners and the National Academy of Public Administrators.
+She is a fellow of the American Institute of Certified Planners and a fellow of the National Academy of Public Administrators.

-An Arlington native, Cowley and her husband, Jon, have a high-school-age son, Nathan.
+An Arlington native, Cowley and her husband, Jon, have a son Nathan who is in college.